InboxSDK/inboxsdk-docs/docs/getting-started.md

 For more basics of Safari extensions, see: [Safari Extension Reference](https://developer.apple.com/library/safari/documentation/Tools/Conceptual/SafariExtensionGuide/Introduction/Introduction.html)

 ### Loading using Local App (Basic)
 The simplest and easiest way to use the SDK is to have a myapp.js file placed inside your extension.
-This file will then load the SDK using [`InboxSDK.load()`]() FFIIIIIXXXXMEEEE
+This file will then load the SDK using [`InboxSDK.load()`](WWW.FFIIIIIXXXXMEEEE.COM)

 <Tabs
   defaultValue="myapp.js"